 Yes, you should be including your LinkedIn information within the contact section on your resume.
 Most hiring managers and employers will check your LinkedIn either way so including it on your resume makes their life easier.
 (Hint: that’s always good for you!)

+You might feel ready to include your LinkedIn URL on your resume.
 However, there are some precautions you need to take.
 Including a link to a bad LinkedIn profile will do more harm than good.
+So, before you make this change to your application, revisit your profile.

 When should I remove my LinkedIn URL from my resume?

 Your LinkedIn is an opportunity to tell a richer career story.
 If you’re not taking advantage of that opportunity, though, your LinkedIn will look more like a neglected front lawn.
+Before we look at how to add LinkedIn to your resume, let’s deal with the basic rules.
 Take some care to clean up your property before you try to use it as a selling point.

 1. Your LinkedIn profile is not updated

+This point should go without saying.
 You need to ensure your LinkedIn profile is updated with your latest professional information.
 It wouldn’t be a good idea to have the hiring manager or recruiter wonder why the employment information from your resume doesn’t match your LinkedIn.
+If it’s been a while since you updated your LinkedIn page, now is the time to do it.

 When you create your LinkedIn account, you’re given an automated URL.
 This URL is usually a combination of your name along with some numbers and letters.
-Like linkedon.com/in/bobsmith/2382/A/233)
+For example, your URL may be something like linkedon.com/in/bobsmith/2382/A/233.
+Now, this link may work in practice, but it doesn’t look professional.
+It’s time to change it for the better.

-This is too long and unprofessional looking to include on a resume.
-You have the option to customize your LinkedIn URL.
+Fortunately, you have the option to customize your LinkedIn URL.
 This will allow you to include the live link on your resume while maintaining a neat and professional look.
+It doesn’t take too long to get the job done.
+While your name may already be taken, you can customize your URL using a range of details.
+For example, you may use your name and job role.

 Here are the instructions to personalizing your LinkedIn profile link: